The Wedding Liturgy

 Since sung prayer is of great importance in Catholic liturgy and because of the specialized training and knowledge of procedures required, a cantor from St. Hugo's will lead all sung liturgical music selections, in particular the Responsorial Psalm, Gospel Acclamation, parts of the Mass (when the liturgy is a Mass), as well as solo pieces appropriate to the occasion.
 If there is a friend or relative who would like to sing for the liturgy, they are most welcome to sing one or two selections during the liturgy.
 Rehearsal time is available one hour prior to the liturgy.
 In accordance with the Church's liturgical documents, pre-recorded music is not permitted.

-Also, because of the large number of difficult experiences with outside musicians, we strongly recommend that all instrumentalists be liturgically trained at the church, and have experience making music at St. Hugo's.
+Also, because of the large number of difficult experiences with outside musicians, we strongly recommend that all instrumentalists be liturgically trained at the church, and have experience making music at St. Hugo.
 Using musicians who are used regularly here at St Hugo's will be of great benefit to you also as there will be less rehearsal time, saving you extra charges.
-The church organists have a very complete list of musicians who have had such training and experience here at St. Hugo's.
-The list offers a very wide range of outstanding local musicians including, but not limited to, string players, trumpet players, flautists, and vocal and instrumental ensembles.
+The church organists have a very complete list of musicians who have had such training and experience here at St. Hugo.
+The list offers a very wide range of outstanding local musicians including, but not limited to, classical guitar, string players, trumpet players, flautists, and vocal and instrumental ensembles.
 We only use very good musicians who have played in the Symphony, Opera or other top-venue sites.
 You should have no problem selecting music and musicians appropriate to the liturgy, under the guidance of the church organists.

-Fee Schedule (fees must be paid at least 48 hours prior to the wedding)
+Fee Schedule (fees must be paid at least 72 hours prior to the wedding)

-Organist- $250.00, Cantor- $175.00, additional instrumentalists- $175.00 per musician (there will likely be an additional charge for harpists)
+Additional Instrumentalists: $200/musician (there will likely be an additional charge for harpists)